Wild Date Palm, Wildedadelboom

 SA Tree No:

 This small evergreen tree is relatively frost resistant and grows in the sun or semi-shade along river banks where it stabilizes the embankment.
 Yellow flowers in summer are replaced by orange seed which attracts birds - insect and fruit eaters.
 Plant it near a water feature as an accent plant.
 It can also be used for informal hedging/screening or thorny security barriers.
 This tree is protected in South Africa.
 The large leaves are woven to make baskets and mats and the sap is trapped for wine and beer making.
 The roots produce an edible gum which children enjoy and they contain tannin.
 The fibres from the fruit stems are used for brooms and the leaf midribs are used for hut building and to make fish kraal fences.
 Special skirts made from the leaves are worn by Xhosa boys when undergoing their initiation rites.
 The fruits are nutritious and edible and apparently taste quite similar to the commercial date.
 It is used to make beer and wine.
 The spines are used in traditional medicine and the tree is used to treat pleurisy.The roots are eaten to aid healers.
 Birds, monkeys, elephant and baboons eat the ripe fruit. bushpig, nyala and bushbuck feed on fallen fruit.
 This is possibly a means of seed dispersal.
 It is the larval host for the Palm-tree Nightfighter Butterfly.
 The wood is light and of no use.
 The Caterpillar of the Skipper butterfly feed off the leaves.
 The Palm Swift bird uses the tree for nesting.
 Certainly a very useful tree.
 Plant it 4 meters from a building or a pool.
+Magically it is a fertility tree and a branch in the house keeps evil away.
 The name comes from the early Greeks who called a Date Palm a Phoenix.
 The 'reclinata' comes from the Latin "bend down' or 'bend back' which refers to the arching leaves.